 - Hotel Ibis Marne La Vallée Val d’Europe – Usually inexpensive and a reliable brand.
 This hotel is located 5 minutes by car or one RER train stop away from the theme parks.

-- Etap Hotel Marne la Vallée Val d´Europe – Low priced and a name brand, but I haven’t heard a lot about this location.
-It appears to be located quite near the theme parks.
+- Ibis Budget Hotel Marne la Vallée Val d´Europe – We haven’t heard a lot about this location.
+It appears to be quite near the theme parks.

-- Online Advance Purchase – If you live in the UK, you can pre-order tickets at a discount.
+If you live in the UK, you can pre-order tickets at a discount online.
 This offer is available only in advance through disneylandparis.co.uk (look for links to special offers).
-The cheapest online special offers are for dated tickets, meaning the ticket will be valid only for a specific date you choose in advance.
+Usually the cheapest online special offers are for dated tickets, meaning the ticket will be valid only for a specific date you choose in advance.

 Be sure to see below for Annual Passport information and discounts!

-Half Board Meal Plans offer up to a 10% saving in a variety of restaurants in the whole Resort.
-They are pre-paid meal vouchers valid at a variety of restaurants throughout the Resort for packages bought at a Disney Hotel (except the Disneyland Hotel).
+The meal plans offer up to a 10% saving in a variety of restaurants in the whole Resort.
+They are pre-paid meal vouchers valid at a variety of restaurants throughout the Resort.
 They’re designed to help you budget your stay with savings of up to 10%, and give you the peace of mind that everything is pre-paid.

 The vouchers are not valid on December 24th and 31st, so be aware if you plan to travel over the Christmas/New Year season.

-You can upgrade your Half Board Plan to include gourmet restaurants, the legendary Disney Character Dining, and Buffalo Wild West Dinner Show.
-If you buy a lower-level Half Board Plan and then decide to eat in a higher-level restaurant, the restaurant will apply the value of your voucher toward the meal.
+You can upgrade your meal plan to include gourmet restaurants and Disney Character Dining.
+If you buy a lower-level meal plan and then decide to eat in a higher-level restaurant, the restaurant will apply the value of your voucher toward the meal.

-There is a web page devoted to offers for the Disney Village on the French version of the Disneyland Resort Paris site.
-It is not available in English.
-If you can read French at all, it is worth looking at this page, as there are frequently valuable offers for the Disney Village restaurants, such as 20% off discount cards, free parking when you spend a certain amount at various restaurants, and more.
-(If you can’t read French at all, you can try a translator such as Google Translate.)
+It’s worth taking a look at the Disney Village page on the Disneyland Paris site as there are frequently valuable offers for the Disney Village restaurants, such as 20% off discount cards, free parking when you spend a certain amount at various restaurants, and more.

 Alternatively, consider a Paris Visite card, which combines an RER pass, Paris Metro pass and tourist discounts.
-You can buy one in advance through this link.
-You’ll need the Zones 1-5 pass be able to take the train to Disneyland from Paris.
+You can buy a Paris Visite card in advance.
+You’ll need the Zones 1-5 pass to be able to take the train to Disneyland from Paris.

-- From the UK, you can purchase Eurostar tickets through Rail Europe UK or Eurostar.com.
+- From the UK, you can purchase Eurostar tickets through Oui.sncf or Eurostar.com.

-There are three types of Annual Passports at Disneyland Resort Paris: Francilien, Fantasy and Dream.
+There are three types of Annual Passports at Disneyland Paris: Infinity, Magic Plus and Magic Flex.
 All three offer various discounts in addition to admission.
-Those discounts are good enough that they may justify buying one Annual Passport for someone in your party, even if this will be a one-time vacation at Disneyland Resort Paris.
+Those discounts are good enough that they may justify buying one Annual Passport for someone in your party, even if this will be a one-time vacation at Disneyland Paris.